 The ‘photo is of two of those illusionists, Penn Jillette and his magic partner, Raymond Teller.
 Both are outstanding, world-class illusionists.
 And both are committed, as Houdini was, to uncovering fraud and charlatanism.
 In fact, in their shows, Jillette, the ‘voice of the duo,’ often tells members of the audience that the pair is going to use trickery to confuse them.
 He then reminds the audience that it’s all sleight-of-hand and other illusion.
 But it still works.
 Gentlemen, if you’re reading this, I’m sure Houdini would have been proud to be your colleague.

-*NOTE: The title of this post is the title of a Bryan Frazier song.
+*NOTE: The title of this post is a line from Uriah Heep’s Illusion.